Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, deep neural network (DNN) based models have demonstrated remarkable success in \textit{closed-set recognition}, where the train and test sets share the same categorical classes to classify.
-In practical environments, however, a deployed model can encounter instances of class categories \textit{unknown} (or unseen) during its training.
+In recent years, deep neural network (DNN) based models have demonstrated remarkable success in \textit{closed-set recognition}, where the train and test sets share the same categorical classes to classify.
+In practical environments, however, a deployed model can encounter instances of class categories \textit{unknown} during its training.
 Detecting these unknown class instances is crucial in safety-critical applications such as autonomous driving and cybersecurity.
-A solution to this is \textit{open-set recognition} (OSR), where a classifier trained over $K$ known classes can classify them and reject unknown class instances in the test stage.
+A solution to this is \textit{open-set recognition} (OSR), where a classifier trained over $K$ known classes can classify them and reject unknown class instances in the test stage~\cite{hendrycks2016baseline}.

-A predominant approach in DNN-based OSR and out-of-distribution detection (OoD) is to train a discriminative model over known classes with a metric-learning loss and derive a score (or decision) function that captures the difference between the representations of known classes and those of the unknown class.
-For the score function to work correctly, the representations of the unknown class should be separated from the known class representations in the first place. \cite{hendrycks2016baseline} along with subsequent works \cite{lee2018simple,liang2017enhancing,geng2020recent} observed that training \textit{over known classes alone} with metric-learning losses indeed produces a separation between the known and unknown in the representation space, even though the models never utilize any unknown class sample during training.
-In other words, the class separation within known classes in the representation space is naturally extended to the separation between the known and unknown.
+A predominant approach in DNN-based OSR is to train a discriminative model over known classes with a metric-learning loss, and derive a score (or decision) function that captures the difference between the known and unknown in terms of their representations.
+For the score function to work effectively, the unknown class must be dissociated from the known class in the representation space.
+Interestingly, \cite{hendrycks2016baseline} along with subsequent works~\cite{lee2018simple,liang2017enhancing,geng2020recent} observed that training \textit{over known classes alone} results in this separation; the model separates the unknown class from the known classes even though the model did not utilize any unknown class instance during its training.

 However, the underlying mechanism of this phenomenon has rarely been explored in the context of representation learning.
-This work aims to analyze this phenomenon, namely, how the closed-set metric learning entails OSR from a different perspective and provides a fresh perspective based on the \textbf{Jacobian norm of the representation}.
-The Jacobian norm $\lVert \frac{\partial \boldsymbol{f} (\boldsymbol{x})}{\partial \boldsymbol{x}} \rVert_F$, which is the Frobenius norm of the Jacobian matrix, quantifies the rate of change in the representation vector $\boldsymbol{f}(\boldsymbol{x})$ with respect to its data input $\boldsymbol{x}$.
-We find that the closed-set metric learning reduces this change rate over known classes while increasing the change rate over the unknown class.
-In other words, by metric learning, the Jacobian norm of representation is reduced over known classes while increased over the unknown class.
-Then, this \textbf{Jacobian norm difference} between the known and unknown contributes to their separation (as illustrated in Fig.~\ref{fig:concept}).
+This work aims to analyze this phenomenon, namely, how the closed-set metric learning separates the unknown class from the known classes in the representation space.